 Leave some floor space

 Don’t overfill your room with furniture, leave some floor space to not just to make it easier to stretch out and get around.
-Kids need a space to let their minds create while their bodies move.
+Kids need space to let their minds create while their bodies move.
 Extra floor space can encourage movement, active play, dancing and even putting on shows.

-In the end, designing a room around kids and pets can give you license to have a little fun and not take decorating too seriously.
+In the end, designing a room around kids and pets can give you a license to have a little fun and not take decorating too seriously.
 Create a personalized room where every member of the family feels comfortable and welcome so that you can enjoy creating lasting family memories together.